top of page

 UpperKey property management blue banner

-Two Key Clauses That Speak To Rental Termination
+Two Key Clauses That Speak to Rental Termination

 If the tenancy contract between landlords and tenants in Dubai expires, the tenant remains on the property, and the landlord does not state anything in writing, the tenant has the right to continue renting the home for a period equal to the lease or one year, depending on which of the two periods is the lesser.
 This is covered under Article 6 of Law 26 of 2007.